Kandala Essential Oil Blend for Muscle and Joint Pain Relief

 Wintergreen Essential Oil:

 Wintergreen (Gaultheria Procumbens) oil is also steam distilled from the leaves of wintergreen plants.
-Though it is topically used as pain relief for a host of illnesses, including muscle aches and pains, excessive concentrations of wintergreen should be avoided: it contains high concentrations of methyl salicylate, which is the active ingredient in aspirin and can be found in most traditional muscle and joint creams.
-At lower concentrations such as found in this essential oil blend, Wintergreen has the soothing effect on painful muscles and joints and helps with conditions like poor circulation, headache, tendinitis, inflammation, joint pain, ulcers and more.
+Though it is topically used as pain relief, including muscle aches and pains, excessive concentrations of wintergreen should be avoided: it contains high concentrations of methyl salicylate, which is the active ingredient in aspirin and can be found in most traditional muscle and joint creams.
+At lower concentrations such as found in this essential oil blend, Wintergreen has the soothing effect on painful muscles and joints.

 Eucalyptus Essential Oil: